 Generally, women need 2000 calories per day in order to maintain their regular weight, while men need 2500.
 To start losing weight, you’ll need to drop around 500 calories.

 You guessed it – the vegan diet cuts down your calorie count.
 As an alternative, you’ll switch to foods that are rich in fiber and keep you fuller for longer.
 The good news is – that you won’t be gaining any extra weight.
 That’s a bonus since losing the extra pounds can also give a boost of confidence!

 As a basis, the vegan diet depends on foods such as fruit, vegetables, grains, seeds, and nuts – all of which are very low in fat.
 Plants are also brilliant for healthy digestion, so you’ll also experience less bloating.

 5. Reduced risk of cancer

-Research has also found that eating up to seven portions of fruit and vegetables each day could reduce your risk of cancer by up to 15%.
+Research has also found that eating up to seven portions of fruit and vegetables each day could reduce your risk of dying from cancer by 13%.
 There has been no cure for cancer or explanation as to why people develop the disease.
 Research carried out is solely observational from past cases rather than concrete evidence.

-While there are many vegan diet health benefits, it isn’t for everyone, and there are a few negative aspects that come alongside going completely meat and animal-product free.
+While there are many vegan diet health benefits, it isn’t for everyone, and there are a few perceived vegan health concerns that come alongside going completely meat and animal-product free.
 Here are just a few to bear in mind:

 1. Iron deficiency

 It is recommended that females between the ages of 19-50 should be getting at least 18 milligrams of iron each day, while men only need 8 milligrams in order to maintain good iron levels.
-As meat is off the table, vegans need to incorporate some form of iron supplement into their diet, but it can be found in the likes of white beans, spinach, and soybeans.
+Some vegans may need to incorporate some form of iron supplement into their diet.

 2. Potential interference with existing health complaints